GrowthDeFi/growthdefi-v1-core/README.md

 4. Migrate the pool funds (GRO and gToken balances) to an external address with a 7 day grace period

-Note that before the liquidity pool is allocated, and also after it has been migrated, the gToken contract does not collect the 1% fee described above.
+Note that after the liquidity pool is migrated for the first time, the gToken contract collects a 2% fee on deposits and does not collect any fee for withdrawals.

 Relevant implementation files: